USC cruises to victory over Washington State, 93-84

 Robert Franks scored 25 points for Washington State (8-14, 1-8).
-Ahmed Ali added 18 points and seven assists.
+Ahmed Ali added 18 points and seven assists with Aljaz Kunc scoring a career high 14 points.

-USC exploded to start the game with a 16-4 run in the first seven minutes of the game.
-Shaqquan Aaron knocked down a 3-pointer, followed by a jumper from Derryck Thornton and a big dunk underneath the basket by Victor Uyaelunmo.
+USC exploded to start the game with a 16-4 run in the first seven minutes.
+Shaqquan Aaron knocked down a 3-pointer, followed by a jumper from Thornton and a big dunk underneath the basket by Victor Uyaelunmo.

+“I thought our guys played with a lot of energy to start the game, which we have been.
+We have won four out of the last five and in the four games we won, we had a lot of energy,” Enfield said.

 The run was capped by a jumper from Thornton and a 3-pointer from Boatwright.
-USC lead at halftime 47-33.
+USC lead at halftime 47-33 shooting 63 percent from the field.

 Big Picture: